das-developers/das2py-server/README.md

 https://localhost/das/server
 https://localhost/das/log
 ```
-If this works try browsing your new server with Autoplot.
+If this works, try browsing your new server with Autoplot.
 To do so, copy the
-following URI in to the Autoplot address bar and hit the green "Go" button:
+following URI into the Autoplot address bar and hit the green "Go" button:

 ```
 vap+das2server:https://localhost/das/server